 If you’re going to a concert or theatrical performance, buy tickets directly from the box office rather than a ticketing service like Ticketmaster or Stubhub.
 This works best if you live close to the venue and won’t cancel out the savings by driving far to pick up tickets, or if you’re sure the event won’t sell out so you can buy tickets when you get there.

-“If you’re on the fence about going to a show, check Craigslist close to the show date,” Wisebread’s Favreau advises.
-“If the event hasn’t sold out, there’s a good chance you’ll find people who can no longer attend the show trying to sell their tickets below face value.”
+“If you’re on the fence about going to a show, check Craigslist close to the show date,” Wisebread’s Favreau advised.
+“If the event hasn’t sold out, there’s a good chance you’ll find people who can no longer attend the show trying to sell their tickets below face value,” according to Favreau.

 7. Get on a list.

 Teresa Mears, editor and CEO of Living on the Cheap, says that if you’re looking for ways to save money when going out, you should “subscribe to the e-mail lists of your favorite bars, restaurants and entertainment venues so you’ll be the first to know when they are offering discounts.”